-Uber Real-time ID Check
+Uber Real-Time ID Check

-In March 2021, a group of Uber drivers from the UK and Portugal won an lawsuit in Amsterdam against Uber and competitor Ola in which the two companies were forced to reveal more about how their driver surveillance systems work, in addition to how their systems assign work, deduct earnings, and suspend drivers.
+In March 2021, a group of Uber drivers from the UK and Portugal won a lawsuit in Amsterdam against Uber and competitor Ola in which the two companies were forced to reveal more about how their driver surveillance systems work, in addition to how their systems assign work, deduct earnings, and suspend drivers.

 News, commentary, analysis